-Implementation of HEPMA within acute services and exploitation of HEPMA benefits
+- Implementation of HEPMA within acute services and exploitation of HEPMA benefits - Ongoing Delivery of Pharmacotherapy Services, and assessment and further development of Primary Care Pharmacy and Pharmacotherapy services - Successful recruitment of additional Primary Care Pharmacy staff for delivery of Pharmacotherapy as described in MOU2 (Clinical Pharmacist and Pharmacy Support Worker)

-- Ongoing Delivery of Pharmacotherapy Services, and assessment and further development of Primary Care Pharmacy and Pharmacotherapy services - Successful recruitment of additional Primary Care Pharmacy staff for delivery of Pharmacotherapy as described in MOU2 (Clinical Pharmacist and Pharmacy Support Worker) - Successful recruitment of additional acute pharmacist resource to support HEPMA implementation and hospital pharmacy resilience - Experiential Learning placements for Pharmacy Students - Begin implementation of longitudinal development of pharmacists through the Royal Pharmaceutical Society Core Advanced Curricula - Establishment of regional education and training structures with NHS Highland, Orkney, Shetland and Western Isles - Development of the Pharmacy Technician role in Acute Services and Primary Care to work deliver Technician led Medicines Reconciliation - Start the development of Pre-registration Trainee Pharmacy Technicians - Improved resilience of Medicines Governance Structures and activities including the ADTC and associated subgroups (Non-medical prescribing and Antimicrobial Management Team) - Development of the Community Pharmacy Services offered locally using national and local frameworks - Continued Implementation and exploitation of Localised Interisland Prescribing Optimisation software (ScriptSwitch) - Exploration of further interisland board working - Re-design of core clinical services within the Acute services to maximise input from pharmacists and pharmacy technicians to benefit patient care in line with Transforming Hospital Pharmacy (pending Scottish Government paper). - Improved safety, quality and cost-effectiveness of medicines use in all sectors, through broad engagement with prescribers, appropriate planning and effective procurement. - Support the medicines management needs of community health services.
+Successful recruitment of additional acute pharmacist resource to support HEPMA implementation and hospital pharmacy resilience

+- Experiential Learning placements for Pharmacy Students - Begin implementation of longitudinal development of pharmacists through the Royal Pharmaceutical Society Core Advanced Curricula - Establishment of regional education and training structures with NHS Highland, Orkney, Shetland and Western Isles - Development of the Pharmacy Technician role in Acute Services and Primary Care to work deliver Technician led Medicines Reconciliation - Start the development of Pre-registration Trainee Pharmacy Technicians - Improved resilience of Medicines Governance Structures and activities including the ADTC and associated subgroups (Non-medical prescribing and Antimicrobial Management Team) - Development of the Community Pharmacy Services offered locally using national and local frameworks - Continued Implementation and exploitation of Localised Interisland Prescribing Optimisation software (ScriptSwitch) - Exploration of further interisland board working - Re-design of core clinical services within the Acute services to maximise input from pharmacists and pharmacy technicians to benefit patient care in line with Transforming Hospital Pharmacy (pending Scottish Government paper). - Improved safety, quality and cost-effectiveness of medicines use in all sectors, through broad engagement with prescribers, appropriate planning and effective procurement. - Support the medicines management needs of community health services.

+9.3.
 Support Services

-Support services will reshape in response to the increase demands and redesign of clinical and care services.
-Requirements for digital projects, the expanding demands will likely have the biggest impact, for trade staff supporting an ageing estate, IT specialist skills to support the growth of digital and technical needs, HR expertise to support growth of workforce and increasing complexities of flexible contract arrangements and people systems the general growth and increasing staff support needs will increase demand in the support workforce such as trades, professional / trades / corporate administrative services to respond to needs. with increase in demands for HR support / input, expansion of IT / system developments, increases to demand for FOI's to take into account of the further development of current redesign progress and identification of new funding streams. (incomplete)
+Support services will reshape in response to the increase demands and redesign of clinical services.
+Requirements for digital projects, the expanding demands of the ageing estate will likely have the biggest impact, the general growth and increasing staff support needs will increase demand on professional / trades / corporate administrative services to respond to needs.
+This will take shape in 2022 - 23 onwards.